zakareaaljundi/Why-Z_Project/README.md

 - This Project is still in progress, I'm building it using **HTML**, **CSS**, **SASS**, **Bootstrap-5** and **JavaScript**.

-- It's responsive to the different sizes of screens and has two features:
+- It's responsive to the different sizes of screens and has two features so far:

 ## 1- The ability to change the website font color (store it at the Local Storage) means it will be the same color "As you Choose" after you close the site
 ![Why-Z_Colors_Home_Page](https://user-images.githubusercontent.com/103189160/229188301-18d3e0a9-3f4c-49c8-a81d-e819091da260.png)